YoWASP/yowasp.github.io/index.md

 ## Which platforms are supported?

-YoWASP relies on a [WebAssembly][] engine to run the WASM code, and inherits its limitations.
+YoWASP relies on a [WebAssembly][] engine to run the WASM code, and inherits both its advantages and its limitations.

 YoWASP is an early technology preview.
 At the moment, it uses the [Wasmtime][] engine, which supports the following platforms: